 What does my ID and proof of funds have anything to do with my conveyancing in Storrington?
-Is this really warranted?
+What am I being asked for?

 Anti-terror and anti-money-laundering laws require solicitors and licensed conveyancers to check the identity of the potential client they are dealing with prior to agreeing to accepting their conveyancing retainer.
 The Terms of Engagement that you are required to sign should stipulate this.
 Your lender will also require certain documents to be viewed.
 Where you refuse to hand over ID verification documents, your conveyancer would not be able to accept instructions from you.